Native American mascot controversy: Golden State Warriors

-The Golden State Warriors eliminated Native American imagery as the team relocated.
+The Golden State Warriors removed Native American imagery as the team relocated.
 Originally the Philadelphia Warriors (1946–1962), their logo was a cartoon Native American dribbling a basketball.
 When they moved to San Francisco, the logo became a Native American headdress (1962–1968).
-The final elimination of Native imagery occurred with the move to Oakland and the change to the current name (1971).
+The Warriors relocated a second time (to Oakland, California) in 1971, at which point they ceased using any Native American imagery.
+The Warriors returned to San Francisco in 2019.

 Washington Redskins

 While playing as the Washington Redskins, the Washington Commanders received the most public attention due to the prominence of the team being located in the nation's capital, and the name itself being defined in current dictionaries of American English as "usually offensive", "disparaging", "insulting", and "taboo".
 Native American opposition to the name began in the early 1970s with letters to the owner of the team and the editors of The Washington Post.
 National protests began in 1988, after the team's Super Bowl XXII victory, and again when the 1992 Super Bowl between the Redskins and the Buffalo Bills was held in Minnesota.
 Those officially censuring or demanding the name be changed include more than 80 organizations that represent various groups of Native Americans.

 In July 2020, amidst the removal of many names and images as part of the George Floyd protests, a group of investors worth $620 billion wrote letters to major sponsors Nike, FedEx and PepsiCo encouraging pressure on the Redskins to change their name.
 FedEx called on the team to change its name on July 2, 2020.
 The same day, Nike removed Redskins apparel from its website.
 On July 3, the league and the franchise announced that it was "undergoing a thorough review of the team name."
 On July 7, it was acknowledged that the Redskins were not in contact with a group of Native Americans who petitioned the NFL to force a name change and that Redskins head coach Ron Rivera also stated the team wanted to continue "honoring and supporting Native Americans and our Military."
 On July 13, 2020, the team made an official statement that their review would result in the retirement of the Redskins name and logo.
-On July 23, 2020 the team announced that they will be called the Washington Football Team with a block "W" logo for the 2020 season.
+On July 23, 2020, the team announced that they would be called the Washington Football Team with a block "W" logo for the 2020 season.
 The new name, Washington Commanders, was selected on February 2, 2022.
-Amanda Blackhorse responded that the change is an empty gesture, the team's owner having made no substantial effort to repair the effects of the decades of insults, nor advocated that other teams with offensive mascots also change.